 Exchange: RS(T) + QSO number starting with 001.
 MM stations shall use separate serial numbers per band, starting with 001.

-Stations operating from HUNGARY - RS(T) give two letters county code.
+Stations operating from HUNGARY - RS(T) give their HA-DXC membership number or two letters county code.

 Hungarian county codes: ZA, GY, VA, KO, VE, SO, TO, BA, FE, BP, NG, HE, PE, SZ, BE, CS, BN, BO, SA, HB.